process-engine/solution_explorer_poc/README.md

 ## Motivation

 This serves as a proof of concept for the further development of the "Solution Explorer".

+## Setup

+To install dependencies:
+`npm install`

+To build the project:
+`npm run build`

+To run the tests:
+`npm test`

 ## Usage